North Carolina Department of Natural and Cultural Resources: History

 The department was founded as the North Carolina Department of Art, Culture, and History.
+It became operational on January 25, 1972.
 Its first secretary was Sam Ragan, poet and arts advocate who later became North Carolina Poet Laureate.
 It was renamed to Department of Cultural Resources in 1973.
 In 1973, Grace Rohrer succeeded Ragan, becoming the first woman to hold a cabinet-level office in North Carolina.

 Many of the offices and divisions of the department were founded as separate institutions, such as the State Library of North Carolina, founded in 1812, the North Carolina Museum of History, founded in 1902, and the North Carolina Symphony, founded in 1943.
 These organizations either remained independent or were gradually combined under the Office of Archives and History until 1971, when the Department of Cultural Resources became the first cabinet-level office of any state in the United States to deal solely with history, the arts, and cultural knowledge.

 On September 18, 2015, the Department of Cultural Resources was renamed the Department of Natural and Cultural Resources.
 The name change came with a transfer of several divisions to the department, including North Carolina's state parks, aquariums, zoological park, museum of natural sciences, the Clean Water Trust Fund and the North Carolina Natural Heritage Program.